Learn German Easily

 Die Wochentage

-Welcome to another great and fun lesson, this time for mastering the weekdays in German!
+Welcome to another fun lesson, this time for mastering the weekdays in German!

-Not only will you discover the German names for each day, but you’ll also get to see them used in context with some entertaining phrases.
+Not only will you discover the German names for each day, but you’ll also see them used in context with entertaining phrases.

-Coupled with our audio examples, this resource is designed to ensure the German weekdays become second nature to you.
+Coupled with audio examples, this resource is designed to make the German weekdays second nature to you.

 Ready to make your calendar conversations in German a breeze?